 Tunisian officials will issue a Residence Card, which is valid for one to two years and can be renewed.
 Employees will need to renew their residence permit every time their work contract is renewed.

 Other Important Considerations

 In recent years, the Tunisian government has announced plans to implement a procedure that will enable foreign nationals to apply online for an eVisa.
 This process will be quicker than the current system, and there will be fewer visa requirements.
 Such an option is not yet available as of this writing.

 Aside from the visa application process, your employees should also be aware that they’re eligible to obtain permanent residence status after living in Tunisia for five years as a temporary resident.

 Grow Your Bottom Line Abroad With Globalization Partners

 If your company is undertaking an international expansion, Globalization Partners can help.
-Contact us today to learn more about how our Global Expansion solution can help you employ talented workers in Tunisia and stay compliant from day one.
+Contact us today to learn more about how our Global Expansion solution can help you expand to Tunisia and stay compliant from day one.